Visits to museums, exhibitions, lectures, etc.

 The exhibition was an opportunity to learn about the health policy of the Republic of Venice.

-The first part tells the story of lazarettos: the Republic of Venice in 1423 used one of the islands in the lagoon as a hospital dedicated to plague patients, who were hospitalized and isolated here, the Lazzaretto Vecchio.
+The first part tells the story of lazarettos: the Republic of Venice in 1423 assigned one of the islands in the lagoon to the function of a hospital dedicated to plague patients, who were hospitalized and isolated here, the Lazzaretto Vecchio.

-In 1468 the Lazaretto Nuovo was established to serve as a quarantine place for people, goods and ships.
+In 1468 the Lazzaretto Nuovo was established to serve as a quarantine place for people, goods and ships.

-The lazaret policy was meant to allow containment of contagions without blocking commercial traffic.
+The policy of lazarettos was meant to allow the containment of contagions without blocking commercial traffic.
 Ensuring the trade-off between sanitary strictness and continued trade was indeed a vital issue.

 The second part of the exhibition displays unpublished: identification documents that the Republic used to identify sick people and suspend trade relations with their home territories.

-Everything that entered and circulated in the dominions had to be equipped with Seals of Sanity, veritable health passports, the ancestors of the modern green passes, travel documents that allowed people to grasp the origin and destination of things and people.
+Everything that entered and circulated in the dominions had to be equipped with Fedi di Sanità, veritable health passports, the ancestors of the modern green passes, travel documents that allowed the origin and destination of things and people to be grasped.

-Over the long term, the Venetian Republic thus equipped itself with a sanitary system aimed at lowering epidemic risks.
+The Republic of Venice thus equipped itself, in the long run, with a sanitary system aimed at lowering epidemic risks.

 The last part of the exhibition is devoted to images of lazarettos as they were and as they are today.